Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Empirical study

+For the experiments in Figure~\ref{fig:capacity-profiles}, the estimated Rashomon ratio are almost all zeros since the hypothesis space, parameterized by millions of parameters, is always significantly larger.
+In SM, we further report (i) other strategies to explore the Rashomon set in Appendix~\ref{appendix:flipping-fgsm}, (ii) Rashomon Capacity evaluated with decisions instead of scores in Appendix~\ref{appendix:rc-decision}, and (iii) other metrics of multiplicity such as ambiguity/discrepancy in Appendix~\ref{appendix:ambiguity-discrepancy}.

-We propose a greedy model selection procedure to reduce the number of competing classifiers for resolving predictive multiplicity.
+\paragraph{Resolving predictive multiplicity by greedy model selection.} Predictive multiplicity could be resolved by, for example, selecting a subset of models (potentially of size one in the ideal case) and releasing the scores to a stakeholder.
+We propose a greedy model selection procedure to select a subset of competing classifiers for resolving predictive multiplicity.
 Given $R$ competing classifiers, the goal is to select $r$ models ($r < R$) that result in distributions of the Rashomon Capacity similar to that of the original $R$ models.
-Starting from a dataset $\calD$ and a Rashomon set $\calR(\calH,\epsilon)$, this can be implemented by (i) initializing a set $\calA$ of models by randomly selecting a model in $\calR(\calH,\epsilon)$, (ii) growing $\calA$ by adding one model from $\calR(\calH,\epsilon)$ that maximizes the average Rashomon Capacity across $\calD$, and (iii) stopping until there are $r$ models in $\calA$.
+Starting from a dataset $\calD$ and a Rashomon subset $\widetilde{\calR}(\calH, \epsilon')$, this can be implemented by (i) initializing a set $\calA$ of models by randomly selecting a model in $\widetilde{\calR}(\calH, \epsilon')$, (ii) growing $\calA$ by adding one model from $\widetilde{\calR}(\calH, \epsilon')$ that maximizes the average Rashomon Capacity across $\calD$, and (iii) stopping until there are $r$ models in $\calA$.
 This greedy model selection is inspired by Property 4 (monotonicity) in Definition~\ref{def:metric}, since including the models to the set $\calA$ does not reduce capacity.

-In Fig.~\ref{fig:resolve}, we sampled 163 and 52 models from the Rashomon sets for COMPAS and HSLS datasets respectively.
-Here, the hypothesis space are feed-forward neural networks (see details in Appendix~\ref{appendix:exp}).
+In Fig.~\ref{fig:resolve}, we models from the Rashomon sets for UCI Adult, COMPAS, HSLS and CIFAR-10 datasets respectively.
+Here, the hypothesis space are feed-forward neural networks (see details in Appendix~\ref{appendix:exp-setup}).
 Observe that only a small subset of the sampled models, selected by the greedy model selection procedure, is required to recover the distribution of the Rashomon Capacity.
-On COMPAS dataset, the 10 models obtained by the greedy model selection procedure capture the Rashomon Capacity computed with the original 163 models., i.e., these 10 models display most of the score variations.
+On COMPAS dataset, the 10 models obtained by the greedy model selection procedure capture the Rashomon Capacity computed with the original 163 models, i.e., these 10 models display most of the score variations.